 Socialization is the process of exposing your pet to stimuli (sights, sounds, smells, people, dogs, and sensations) that they will encounter as an adult.
-Exposure at a young age can help your pet react appropriately when they encounter people, places, and situations as an adult.
+Exposure at a young age can help your pet react appropriately when they encounter various people, places, and situations.
 It is essential for ensuring your puppy will become a happy, confident, and well-adjusted dog for life.

 When to Start

 If you have your puppy once they are weaned, at 6 to 8 weeks, you can begin then.
-Touch their paws, separate their toes and lift their lip to inspect and feel their teeth, lift their ears and tail.
+Touch their paws, separate their toes and lift their lip to inspect and feel their teeth and lift their ears and tail.
 This will prepare them for essential veterinary visits and nail clipping/ear cleaning/ dental care at home.

 As they grow, you can continue to expose them regularly to a variety of sights, smells, and people.
 Hardwood floors versus carpet, people of different ethnicities, the sound of a plastic bag crumpling, a toddler and a person wearing glasses are examples of things to expose your pet to.
 A comprehensive list can be found here.